I'm very excited about tomorrow’s PS5 event; not as a gamer, but as a techie.

 If you're interested to learn more about what's captivated the tech community at large and started a number of controversies debating it, just watch the video that started it all, Mark Cerny's presentation:

-or if you want to hear the perspective of a game developer, just watch this one:
+and if you want to hear the perspective of a game developer, just watch this one:

-or watch the leading YouTube channel on game tech analysis give their thoughts:
+and watch the leading YouTube channel on game tech analysis give their thoughts: